lxx-holmes/COMP7404D_BERT_GroupProject/README.md

-# COMP7404D_BERT
+# COMP7404D_BERT_Group7
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding on sentiment analysis on movie comments and SQuAD datset Q&amp;A based on BERT models
+BERT: Deep Bidirectional Transformers for Language Understanding

 ## Experiments
 In this projects, we fine-tuned BERT model for 4 tasks: